jaylann/GenDev7/README.md

 ## 11. 🚧 Known Issues & Considerations

-While *BetterSurf* is a robust and feature-rich application, the following points are noted for transparency and potential future refinement:
+While *BetterSurf* is a robust application, the following points are noted for transparency:

 *   **Minor Visual Artifacts:**
-    *   Occasional, minor visual artifacts, such as a brief flicker in the status bar or during the offer loading sequence, may be observed.
-These are superficial and do not impact core application functionality or the overall user experience.
+    *   Occasional, superficial visual flickers in the UI (e.g., status bar) may occur but do not impact core functionality.
-*   **Frontend Modularity Enhancements:**
+*   **Frontend Modularity Opportunities:**
-    *   The frontend codebase presents opportunities for further modularization.
-Certain larger React components and custom hooks could be decomposed into smaller, more granular units to further enhance long-term maintainability and code clarity.
-The current architecture, however, remains robust and understandable.
+    *   Some frontend components and hooks could be further decomposed for enhanced maintainability.
+The current structure remains clear and robust.
 *   **Google Places API Versioning:**
-    *   The Google Places API integration may generate console warnings from the SDK, recommending an update to a newer version.
-The currently implemented SDK version remains fully supported by Google and is not scheduled for deprecation for at least the next 12 months.
-Migration, when deemed necessary, is anticipated to be a straightforward process with minimal development overhead.
+    *   Console warnings may suggest updating the Google Places API SDK.
+The current version is fully supported (wont be deprecated for at least 12 months), and future migration is straightforward.
 *   **Transient Google Maps SDK Diagnostic:**
-    *   A transient CORS-related error from the Google Maps SDK may occasionally appear in the browser console, typically upon the first page laod.
-This diagnostic message is non-disruptive, and the address autocompletion feature initializes and functions correctly without any perceptible impact on its performance or the user experience.
+    *   A non-disruptive CORS-related console warning from the Google Maps SDK may occasionally appear on first page load; autocompletion remains unaffected.
+This can safely be ignored.

 ---